Universal-Connect-Project/ucp-hosted-app/apps/authentication-service/README.md

 This repo is part of a monorepo.
 Please read the [README](../../README.md) at the root of the monorepo for more information.

+## Contributing

-## Getting Started
+### Getting Started

-From the root of the monorepo, do the following:
+If you want to run this project by itself, without running the other services in the monorepo, do the following:

+All of these commands should be run from the root of the monorepo:

-1. Run `cp ./apps/authentication-service/src/.env.example ./apps/authentication-service/src/.env` to copy the example
-   .env file for this project
+1. Run `cp ./apps/authentication-service/src/.env.example ./apps/authentication-service/src/.env` to copy the example .env file for this project
 1. Set up your environment variables in the new .env file
 1. Run `npm run dev --workspace apps/authentication-service` to start the server